rosemaryhanson/HansonHauntedTest2/README.md

 <param ve-entity eid="Q36600"> <!-- The Hague -->

 Rosemary Hanson Received October 1, 2021 Citation: Hanson, Rosemary.
 2021.
 "What To Do When the Dead Linger: Exploring Hauntedness as a Material Property of Object".
 Epoiesen.
-DOI: http://dx.doi.org/10.22215/epoiesen/2021.10
+DOI: http://dx.doi.org/10.22215/epoiesen/2021.10 license="creative commons"

-Creative Commons License

-_Rosemary Hanson is X at Y (email) ORCID.
+Rosemary Hanson is X at Y (email) ORCID.
 Editorial note: this visual essay is powered by Juncture from JSTOR Labs.
 On a device, this essay is best viewed in landscape mode; images are triggered when the relevant text reaches the top of the screen.

 # What To Do When the Dead Linger: Exploring Hauntedness as a Material Property of Objects